jarrettmeyer/TypeScript_and_AngularJS/README.md

 ## About This Application

-+ Folder layout is by feature (dashboard, todo, settings, etc.), not by type (controllers, models, services, etc.).
++ Folder layout is by feature (dashboard, todo, settings, etc.), not by type (controllers, models, etc.).
 The exception to this is the `services` folder, which is for services that are consumed by multiple features.
 + Tests are kept next to the files they are meant to test.
 + [tsd](https://github.com/DefinitelyTyped/tsd) is used to download TypeScript definition files.
 These files are kept in